 The Company has received approximately 146 patents, including those from the United States and certain foreign patent offices, expiring at various dates between 2005 and 2015.
 At the present time, additional patent applications are pending with the United States and certain foreign patent offices.
-The foregoing patents are related to the design, structure and methods of construction of the E-Paper(TM) Flat Panel Display, methods of operating the E-Paper(TM) Flat Panel Display, and new applications for SCE's planned products.
+The foregoing patents are related to the design, structure and methods of construction of the E-Paper(TM) Flat Panel Display, methods of operating the E-Paper(TM) Flat Panel Display, particle generation, applications using the E-Paper(TM) Flat Panel and new applications for SCE's planned products.
 The Company also has filed or is planning to file patent applications for its solid state and optical and thin film video color flat panel display technologies currently under development.
-The Company has been advised by its patent counsel that in their opinion the subject matter of the pending applications contains patentable material.
+The Company has been advised by its patent counsel that in their opinion the subject matter of the pending applications contains patentable by the Company, if any, will not infringe upon the patents of others, or that the Company and SCE will not have to obtain licenses under the patents of others.